KLM: 1960s–1970s: Jet age

+KLM Boeing 747-206B in 1971.
+The 747 was KLM's first widebody aircraft and served the airline as one of its primary long-haul types from 1971 until 2020.

 In 1973, Sergio Orlandini was appointed to succeed Gerrit van der Wal as president of KLM.
 At the time, KLM, as well as other airlines, had to deal with overcapacity.
 Orlandini proposed to convert KLM 747s to "combis" that could carry a combination of passengers and freight in a mixed configuration on the main deck of the aircraft.
 In November 1975, the first of these seven Boeing 747-200BM Combi aircraft were added to the KLM fleet.
 The airline previously operated DC-8 passenger and freight combi aircraft as well and later operated Boeing 747-400 combi aircraft.

 The 1973 oil crisis, which caused difficult economic conditions, led KLM to seek government assistance in arranging debt refinancing.
 The airline issued additional shares of stock to the government in return for its money.
 In the late 1970s, the government's stake had again increased to a majority of 78%, effectively re-nationalizing it.
 The company management remained under the control of private stakeholders.